dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 If we imagine a world where social media is decentralized, content will no longer be hosted by large companies like Twitter, Facebook, Spotify, and Youtube.
-Instead, we will see individuals and independent hosting providers relaying and aggregating content that is signed cryptographically by indivual users.
+Instead, we will see individuals and independent hosting providers relaying and aggregating content that is signed cryptographically by individual users.
 This raises the question of how will these relays/aggregators be incentivized to host content.
 Lightning payments are the obvious answer.